How to Harness the Power of Validation Attribute Rules

-- In ArcGIS Pro – Open the catalog pane and add the portal item for the feature layer.
+In ArcGIS Pro – Open the catalogue pane and add the portal item for the feature layer.

 Now the rules have been evaluated, you can see one feature has been highlighted.
 In the error inspector it states which rule has been broken and provides a description along with other useful insights.